 Good mentoring skills are a prerequisite to becoming a good teacher.
 This skill set paves the way for knowledge acquisition in a classroom and beyond through:

 - Smooth knowledge exchange

 - Solid encouragement

 You can transform and further magnify your role beyond the conventional mould by developing such essential mentoring skills for teachers.
 As a mentor, you can closely guide your pupil in his academic journey.
 Moreover, your students will highly benefit from this assistive mentoring.

 10. Leadership Skills

 A teacher leads by example.
-He/she has to responsibly instruct students, provide a conducive learning environment, and facilitate a good learning experience.
+They have to responsibly instruct students, provide a conducive learning environment, and facilitate a good learning experience.
 Firm leadership qualities help to achieve this.
-Classroom teaching is not only restricted to knowledge sharing, as students closely imitate and adopt the behaviour demonstrated by their teachers.
+Classroom teaching is not restricted to knowledge sharing, as students closely imitate and adopt the behaviour demonstrated by their teachers.
 Therefore, a teacher must develop only likeable qualities and skills that her students can acquire.
 Leadership skills are indispensable when working in a team or managing a classroom.
 After healthy mentoring capacities, your leadership skills will always come in handy while managing your students.